Top 10 party Games

 In order to achieve the swirl effect in this cake, you’ll start with a small layer of white cake batter than add spoonfuls of colored cake batter on top of the white cake batter.
 Use a butter knife and run it through the colors to create a swirl effect.
 When the cake bakes, the colors will bake into fun swirls throughout the batter.

-Can you freeze swirl cake?
+Can you freeze a swirl cake?

 This cake freezes beautifully unfrosted.
 If you know you’re planning to freeze the cake, I recommend placing a piece of parchment paper into the pan before pouring in the batter.
 Once the cake has baked and completely cooled, pop the cake out of the pan using parchment paper.
 Wrap it tightly in plastic wrap then freeze for up to three months.